Arthur Butler (historian): First World War

 On the outbreak of the First World War, Butler enlisted in the Australian Imperial Force (AIF).
 He was already experienced in military matters, having joined the Australian Army Medical Corps in 1912, serving as a medical officer in the Citizen Military Forces with the Moreton Regiment.
 He was appointed the medical officer, with the rank of captain, for the 9th Battalion.

-He was among the first Australians ashore at Gallipoli on 25 April, landing at Ari Burnu under machine gun fire.
+Butler was among the first Australians ashore at Gallipoli on 25 April, landing at ANZAC Cove under machine gun fire.
 While he was treating wounded soldiers on the beach, he noted several Australians shooting up the slopes from the cover of a bank.
 He encouraged them forward, leading a party up the slopes.
 Moving inland, he set up a medical post between 400 Plateau and Bolton's Ridge, treating the wounded and rallying troops.
 He remained on the Gallipoli peninsula until October, receiving a promotion to major during this time.
-Earlier in the year, for his services at Gallipoli, he was awarded the Distinguished Service Order.
-In February 1916, in Egypt, he was appointed Deputy Assistant Director of Medical Services for the I ANZAC Corps and several months later was deployed to the Western Front.
+Earlier in the year, for his services at Gallipoli, he was awarded the Distinguished Service Order (DSO), “for gallantry and devotion to duty”.

+In February 1916, in Egypt, Butler was appointed Deputy Assistant Director of Medical Services for the I ANZAC Corps and several months later was deployed to the Western Front.
 He was promoted to lieutenant colonel in November 1916.
 In February 1917, Butler became commander of the 3rd Field Ambulance, and was present for the battles at Bullecourt and Passchendaele.
 During this period, he was twice mentioned in despatches.
 In November, much to his displeasure since he preferred to remain at the front, he was sent to London to organise the AIF's medical records there.
 In the middle of the following year, he returned to France as a temporary colonel and commander of the 3rd Australian General Hospital, based at Abbeville.
 He remained in this role until the hospital closed in June 1919.
 He was discharged from the AIF in February 1920 having spent the previous several months in the Australian War Records Section at the headquarters of the AIF in London.
 His rank of colonel had been made substantive by the time of his departure from the AIF.